 - Would you be interested in x? (yes, no)

 Some people will take advantage of the fact that the survey is anonymous, but remember that negative comments can help you, especially if there is some truth to it.
 I received some feedback about my spelling/grammar issues in my posts.
 I knew it was a reality – my posts did have those errors.

 As a result, I invested in Grammarly and improved my writing process to include more time for editing.
 I’m continuously working on improving that avenue of my blog.
 While it does hurt, if there’s truth to it, it’s always an area you can improve.

 If something is completely out of left field, then take it with a grain of salt.
 Use your feedback to process trends and develop patterns.
 You want to be able to pull out preferences based on the responses as a whole, not what an individual says!

-For example, I use to think that my moodboards were popular because I would receive the most comments on those posts.
+For example, I use to think that my mood boards were popular because I would receive the most comments on those posts.
 Guess what?
-My readers didn’t care for those posts.
+My readers didn’t care about those posts.
 I received several responses that I was able to see the trend.

 Remember!
 Reader surveys are enormous for your blog’s growth.
 Blogging can be a very solo journey.
 By opening yourself up to a reader survey, you are gathering feedback to improve!

 Do you have any questions about Blog Reader Surveys?
 I’d love to hear your feedback!
 If you are interested in learning more about Content SEO, make sure to subscribe to my SEO newsletter here!